currinjs/CurrinJS/aio/content/guide/template-syntax.md

 ### Remember the brackets

-The brackets tell Angular to evaluate the template expression.
+The brackets tell Currin to evaluate the template expression.
-If you omit the brackets, Angular treats the string as a constant and *initializes the target property* with that string.
+If you omit the brackets, Currin treats the string as a constant and *initializes the target property* with that string.
 It does *not* evaluate the string!